leanprover/theorem_proving_in_lean4/interacting_with_lean.md

 The precedence is a natural number describing how "tightly" an operator binds to its arguments, encoding the order of operations.
-We can make this more precise by looking at the commands above unfold to:
+We can make this more precise by looking at the commands the above unfold to:

 ```lean
 notation:65 lhs:65 " + " rhs:66 => HAdd.hAdd lhs rhs